UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Pilgrims' Quarter/Pilgrims' Quarter.md

 - [[The Charity Spire]] — Sarenrite hospice and food bank.
 - [[The Dawn Market]] — open plaza for trade, sermons, and public miracles.

-## Crime & Corruption
-Petty theft and exploitation abound.
-Fake priests sell “miracles.”
-Smugglers and heretics hide in the crowds.
-Desna’s **Silver Shields** patrol by starlight.

-> *“Hope feeds the hungry, but hunger eats hope.”*

-## Rumors
-- A blind beggar preaches with eyes glowing like the Spire.
-- A caravan vanished inside the Charity Spire, leaving only echoes.
-- Many pilgrims share the same dream: a golden spiral pulling them underground.

 ## Common Shops & Services
 | Type | Name | Description |